walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 The default configuration selects QR engagement and Bluetooth Low Energy retrieval.
-Capabilities keep implementation, profile permission, runtime availability, and selection separate for QR, NFC, BLE, and Wi-Fi Aware.
-A selected unavailable method prevents preparation rather than being silently substituted.
+Capabilities keep implementation, profile permission, runtime observation, and selection separate for QR, NFC, BLE, and Wi-Fi Aware.
+An unprobed method reports `notChecked`.
+Hosts derive startability from the viable selected routes; an unavailable optional route does not block a usable route.

 Device signature is the default holder-authentication policy.
 Configure ``ProximityDeviceAuthenticationPolicy/macOnly``,